ari-feiglin/biu-advanced-programming-knn/README.md

 Because of the serialization we implemented, buffering was redundant and therefore not used.
 This is because the amount of data needed to be read is known at run time, as per our implementation of serialization for various objects.
-The port is left up to the user to determine, and the timeout for the socket was not specified (this may change for the next assignment when the server needs to actually be good).
+The port is left up to the user to determine, and we defined the timeout for the server to be 300 seconds, or 5 minutes.
+Our thread pool has 50 threads in it and therefore the server can handle 50 clients simultaneously.